New York, Susquehanna and Western 142: Bel-Del excursion service

-On the weekend of October 16-17, No. 142 lead multiple push-pull excursions with the consist, as part of the 150th anniversary of the NYS&W's Binghamton—Syracuse route, and no issues with the bearing were reported.
+On the weekend of October 16-17, No. 142 lead multiple push-pull excursions with the consist, as part of the 150th anniversary of the NYSW's Binghamton—Syracuse route, and no issues with the bearing were reported.
 No. 142 was then returned to Butler, for winter storage.
 In early 2005, No. 142 returned to Bel-Del to haul their excursions for that year's operating season.
 On December 31, 2005, construction began on a new Quonset-shaped locomotive shed in Carpentersville, to house and maintain No. 142 near Bel-Del.
 By December 2006, construction was temporarily subsided, when No. 142 had to be disassembled for its 1,472-day inspection, mandated by the Federal Railroad Administration (FRA).

-Alstom officials, who had shut down their West Easton, Pennsylvania, plant, agreed to allow the NYS&W Historical Society to use one of their buildings for the remainder of No. 142's inspection.
+Alstom officials, who had shut down their West Easton, Pennsylvania, plant, agreed to allow the NYSW Historical Society to use one of their buildings for the remainder of No. 142's inspection.
 No. 142 was scheduled to return to service by May 1, 2007, but its reassembly was completed one month later.
 That same year, NYS&W president Walter Rich died, and his name was painted on the side of No. 142's cab.

 In September 2017, No. 142 was due for another FRA-mandated 1,472-day overhaul, so it was removed from Bel-Del service and disassembled again.
-NYS&W Historical Society crews decided to construct a larger shop facility in Phillipsburg, and when it was completed, No. 142 was moved inside to be overhauled alongside some passenger cars.
+NYSW Historical Society crews decided to construct a larger shop facility in Phillipsburg, and when it was completed, No. 142 was moved inside to be overhauled alongside some passenger cars.
 During the overhaul, No. 142's boiler had to be reconditioned, and it received a new set of tubes.
 On August 6, 2024, the locomotive underwent a stationary test fire.
-In late September 2025, No. 142's rebuild was completed, and it returned to Bel-Del service on October 4, 2025.
+In late September 2025, No. 142's rebuild was completed, and it returned to Bel-Del service on October 4.